 At the hotel, select from a tasty buffet with both hot and cold dishes.

-Our study leader will join us for a presentation on the history of French gastronomy.
-French “art de vivre” (the art of living) originated with the ancient Gauls, whose culture valued eating and drinking well.
+The Group Leader will give an expert presentation on the history of French gastronomy.
+French “art de vivre” (the art of living) originated with the ancient Gauls, whose culture valued eating and drinking.
 The first French cookbook was published around the year 1350.
 Louis XIV’s royal garden at Versailles started a craze for fresh fruits and vegetables.
 Before the French Revolution, there were only a few hundred restaurants in all of France; after, there were thousands.
 Chefs began refining flavors and tastes, developing ever more elaborate dishes, until the inimitable Auguste Escoffier — preeminent chef of the early 20th Century — modernized and codified many classic recipes.
 French originality, creativity, and pride in good food continues to the present day.
-Then, we will have our first cooking class at the Atelier de Chefs.
+We will then travel to our first cooking class at the Atelier de Chefs by public metro or bus.
 In this class, we will focus on learning how to prepare appetizers, hot and cold.

-At the school, we will dine on the appetizer dishes we helped to make this morning.
+At the school, we will enjoy the appetizer dishes we helped make.

 Enjoy a three course dinner with wine.